k2view-academy/K2View-Academy/articles/19_Broadway/actors/04_queue_actors.md

 [Click for more details about PubSub Configuration Interface](/articles/24_non_DB_interfaces/02a_pubsub_config.md).

-The **topic**, **group_id** and few other input arguments have a default configuration on the interface level, thus they can be left empty in the Actor.
+The **topic**, **group_id** and few other input arguments have a default configuration on the interface level (when using a Kafka interface), thus they can be left empty in the Actor.
 However when a value is defined in the Actor, it is used in the flow instead of the value defined in the interface.

 The **Subscribe** Actor should always listen to the same topic.
 The **Publish** Actor can send messages to different topics thus the **topic** argument of the Actor can be overridden during the flow.
 **Subscribe** Actor can listen to multiple topics by using regex in the **topic** argument.